nullt3r/udpx/README.md

 * You don't need to instal libpcap or any other dependencies.
 * Can run on Linux, Mac Os, Windows.
 Or your Nethunter if you built it for Arm.
 * Customizable.
 You can add your probes and test for even more protocols.
+* Stores results in JSONL format.
+* Scans also domain names.

 ## How it works
 Scanning UDP ports is very different than scanning TCP - you may, or may not get any result back from probing an UDP port as UDP is a connectionless protocol.
 UDPX implements a single-packet based approach.
 A protocol-specific packet is sent to the defined service (port) and waits for a response.
 The limit is set to 500 ms by default and can be changed by `-w` flag.
 If the service sends a packet back within this time, it is certain that it is indeed listening on that port and is reported as open.